 HDFS 6013.
 Social and Emotional Development in Childhood and Adolescence.
 Fundamentals of social and emotional development from early childhood through adolescence.
 In-depth analysis of developmental theories, as well as empirical and conceptual approaches to the study of social and emotional development.
-Prerequisites: HDFS 5113, HDFS 5223, HDFS 5243, and HDFS 5643. or equivalent.
+Prerequisites: HDFS 5223 and HDFS 5243.
 Three lecture hours a week.
 Credit: Three hours.

 HDFS 6023.
 Cognitive Development in Childhood & Adolescence.
 Fundamentals of cognitive development from early childhood through adolescence.
 In-depth analysis of developmental theories and empirical and conceptual approaches to the study of cognitive development.
+Prerequisites: HDFS 5223 and HDFS 5243.
 Three lecture hours a week.
 Credit: Three hours.